-I was fortunate to hunt a few animals on foot last year.
+I was fortunate to hunt a few African animals on foot last year.
 The great thing about stalking is that you learn something new every time.
 I think if we could do a survey on successful stalks the odds would be overwhelmingly in favour of the animals, but as Gary Player once said, ‘the more you practise, the luckier you get’.

-I had been invited to hunt gemsbok in the Welkom area.
+I was invited to hunt gemsbok in the Welkom area.
 Owing to work commitments I only arrived in Welkom at around 14:00, where I learned that we still had a two-hour drive to the farm.
 Needless to say, I had done enough driving for the day and asked my friend Floyd if there wasn’t a good lodge close by where we could spend the night.
 He made a few calls and we were soon on our way.

 To my surprise, ten minutes out of Welkom we drove into a beautiful piece of bushveldt with sweet thorn Acacia, the works.
 On the way to camp we saw black wildebeest, blesbok and impala.
 We were hunting on Tebohô, and Quartus, the owner, had found a beautiful piece of land and developed it by building a great lodge and stocking it with just about every species you could think of.